Rainy Season in Mexico: What to Know + Travel Tips

 Tips For the Wet Season in Mexico

-• Be Prepared for the Rain: Pack a quality raincoat, waterproof shoes, and an umbrella to stay dry and comfortable.
-You should always bring these with you while exploring during the wet season in Mexico.
+• Be Prepared for the Rain: Pack a lightweight raincoat, waterproof shoes, and a travel-sized umbrella to stay comfortable.
+If you’re in a tropical area, quick-dry clothing can also be useful.

 Safety Precautions For Rain in Mexico